 In early 2008, a group of Tasmanian Aboriginal people came together to discuss how Community could be inclusive and have a voice especially in the area of Cultural Heritage and Knowledge.
 Key objectives of the group were identified as being:

-- Establish and maintain an Aboriginal cultural artefacts and knowledge’s keeping place
+- Establish and maintain an Aboriginal cultural artifacts and knowledges keeping place

 - Purchase, market and promote Aboriginal cultural products